Tere-Parra/Differential-Genes-in-Two-Types-of-Abiotic-Stress-in-Plants/README.md

 5)	Analysis of results

-### Stage 1
+### Step 1
 The metadata and input counts for Deseq2 should be in a default way.
-Both need to keep the same name of the samples.
+Both need to keep the same name as the samples.
 At the same time, the metadata must contain the name of both conditions.
 As shown below:

  ``` R
 #librerias